 7. Enhances cognitive function

 Exercise can boost brain function by increasing heart rate and promoting healthy blood flow and oxygen delivery to the brain.
 By improving brain function it promotes better memory and thinking skills.
-Tyrosine is an amino acid that stimulates the neurotransmitters involved in mood, concentration, memory and alertness.
 Regular physical activity is especially critical as we get older, as ageing combined with oxidative stress and inflammation can bring about changes in brain structure and function.